efeslab/Nanoflow/README.md

 # Nanoflow

 Nanoflow is a throughput oriented large language model serving framework that overlaps the compute-, memory-, network-bound operations in LLM serving to achieve high GPU utilization.
-This codebase contains core pipeline constructions and an example serving frontend.
+This codebase contains core pipeline construction and an example serving frontend.

 ![Nanoflow](./figures/SystemDesign.png)